yangxvlin/comp90025-pmc-notes/README.md

         <img width="50%" src="./docs/8.jpg"/>
     - > [2018S2 Q1d 4marks]  Define the diameter and degree of a static interconnection network.
         Explain why these two properties are important from a parallel computer architecture perspective and explain the tradeoff between them.
-        - They are important because of the cost = degree * diameter.
+        - We want a small diameter because communication complexity is determined by the diameter of the architecture: either impacting the total time for sending a message or lower bounding the best runtime of an algorithm for that architecture.
+We want a small degree because it reduces the wiring complexity of the architecture, which makes it easier to physically build.
+They are important because of the cost = degree * diameter.
 It is desirable to achieve a low cost.
 Consequently, small degree and diameter at the same time is desirable.
 The tradeoff is a decreasing degree might an increasing diameter which is the tradeoff.
 As a result, we need to find a balance between them to achieve a low cost.
     - |Topological property|def|when useful
       |---|---|---|
       |degree/cost to build|d = maximum number of edges connected to a single vertex in the graph